-Typically, the Compensation Committee meets quarterly, but may meet with greater or lesser frequency, as deemed necessary by the Compensation Committee.
+Typically, the Compensation Committee meets three times per year, but may meet with greater or lesser frequency, as deemed necessary by the Compensation Committee.
 The agenda for each meeting is usually developed by the chair of the Compensation Committee, in consultation with our chief executive officer.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 Our chief executive officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation.
-The charter of the Compensation Committee grants the Compensation Committee has the authority to obtain, at the expense of the Company.
-In addition, under the Compensation Committee has direct responsibility for the oversight of the work of any advisers engaged for the purpose of advising the Compensation Committee.
-In particular, the Compensation Committee has the authority to approve the consultant's reasonable fees and other retention terms.
-Under the Compensation of executive adviser to the Compensation Committee, and the compensation consultant, legal counsel or other adviser to the Compensation Committee has direct responsibility for receive advice from, a compensation consultants to assist in its evaluation of executive and director compensation.
-Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee has direct responsibility for receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee has direct responsibility to approve the consultant's reasonable fees and other retention terms.
-Under the Compensation Committee scare, the Compensation Committee
+The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of the Company.
+In addition, under the Compensation Committee's charter, the Compensation Committee has the authority to obtain, at the expense of the Company, advice and assistance from internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
+The Compensation Committee has direct responsibility for the oversight of the work of any advisers engaged for the purpose of advising the Compensation Committee.
+In particular, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+Under the Compensation Committee's charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and Nasdaq, that bear upon the adviser's independence.
+However, there is no requirement that any adviser be independent.

-During 2017, with consideration of the factors prescribed by the SEC and NASDAQ, the Compensation Committee extended its engagement with Radford, an Aon Hewitt company, as a compensation consultant.
-The Compensation Committee requested that Radford provide an update to its report from 2016 in which Radford provided the following:
+During 2018, with consideration of the factors prescribed by the SEC and Nasdaq, the Compensation Committee extended its engagement with Radford, an Aon Hewitt company, as a compensation consultant.
+The Compensation Committee requested that Radford provide an update to its report from 2017 in which Radford provided the following: